Plugin Signing is a mechanism introduced in the 2021.2 release cycle to increase security in JetBrains Marketplace and all of our IntelliJ-based IDEs.

 signPlugin.password property in the

-As a next step, we'll generate a chain.crt certificate chain with:
+As a next step, we will generate a chain.crt certificate chain with:

 The content of the chain.crt file will be used for the